mevinod/nslookup-site/README.md

-## Public-IP site
+## nslookup site

-This is a simple site which shows the public IP of the visitor.
-Sample is hosted at https://mevinod.com/pip
+nslookup site.
+Show IP based on domain or domain based on IP.